Autumn in Japan: 10 Best Things to Do in 2022

 Halloween vibes: Jack-o'-lantern

-Halloween is becoming a bigger thing in Japan year by year, and there are numbers of Halloween events held across the country during the season including the infamous Shibuya Halloween, the special horror event at Universal Studios Japan, and Photo-Worthy Halloween themed food.
-Make sure to pick the right place to celebrate the Halloween in Japan!
+Halloween is becoming a bigger thing in Japan year by year, and there are numbers of Halloween events held across the country during the season including Universal Studios Japan Halloween, Disney Halloween, Sanrio Puroland and photo-worthy Halloween themed food.
+Starbucks Japan also releases the Halloween theme merchandise and limited flavour frappuccino during the season.
+How and where would you like to spend your Halloween in Japan?

 5. Japanese Gardens